-- (1) "Agreement" means this collective agreement. - (2) "Employee" means an employee of the Employer included in the bargaining unit. - (3) "Employer" means Great Canadian Casinos at Hard Rock Casino. - (4) "Regular employee (benefit eligible)" means an employee who has passed the probationary period and works an average of at least 24 hours per week.
+- (1) "Agreement" means this collective agreement. - (2) "Employee" means an employee of the Employer included in the bargaining unit. - (3) "Employer" means Great Canadian Casinos at Elements Casino Victoria. - (4) "Regular employee (benefit eligible)" means an employee who has passed the probationary period and works an average of at least 24 hours per week.
 Eligibility will be reviewed every six months and based on the previous six months average hours worked.
-For the purpose of implementation, the six month period will be the six month period immediately prior to the date of ratification. - (5) "Regular part-time employee (not benefit eligible)" means an employee who has passed the probationary period and generally works less than 24 hours per week. - (6) "Casual on call employee (not benefit eligible)" means an employee working on an "as needed or when needed basis." - (7) "Probationary employee (not benefit eligible)" - (a) Newly hired or rehired regular and casual on call employees will be subject to a probationary period of 650 hours or five months worked, whichever is greater, to assess performance and suitability with the Employer, starting upon hire date.
+For the purpose of implementation, the six-month period will be the six-month period immediately prior to the date of ratification. - (5) "Regular part-time employee (not benefit eligible)" means an employee who has passed the probationary period and generally works less than 24 hours per week. - (6) "Probationary employee (not benefit eligible)": - (a) Newly hired or rehired regular and casual on call employees will be subject to a probationary period of 650 hours or five months worked, whichever is greater, to assess performance and suitability with the Employer, starting upon hire date.
 During the probationary period and until a probationary employee shall obtain seniority status, the employee's name shall not appear on any seniority list, nor shall there be any obligation on the Employer to retain the services of the employee if they are laid off or discharged during the probationary period.
-Classroom training hours will not count towards the total probation hours a probationary employee accumulates. - (b) The Employer may discharge an employee on probation at any time during the probationary period in its discretion for any reason including suitability provided it is not arbitrary or discriminatory pursuant to the Human Rights Code or in bad faith. - (8) "Child" wherever the word "child" is used in this agreement, it shall be deemed to include a ward of the Director of Child Protection, or a child of a spouse. - (9) "Spouse" includes common-law individuals who have resided together for more than one year. - (10) "Day of rest" means a day other than a paid holiday on which an employee is not ordinarily required to perform the duties of their position.
-This does not include employees on a leave of absence. - (11) "Layoff" means the loss of hours due to a shortage of work, reorganization, closure or other material change in the organization. - (12) "Leave of absence with pay" means to be absent from duty with permission and with pay. - (13) "Leave of absence without pay" means to be absent from duty with permission but without pay. - (14) "Shift" means a period of scheduled straight-time working hours on a scheduled workday. - (15) "Union" means the B.C.
-Government and Service Employees' Union (BCGEU). - (16) "Work or worked" (except for probationary employees), means paid hours of work, forced early out and leaves where compensation is paid by the Employer pursuant to this agreement (such as bereavement leave, vacations, WCB, sick leave and paid holidays.)
+Classroom training hours will not count towards the total probation hours a probationary employee accumulates. - (b) The Employer may discharge an employee on probation at any time during the probationary period in its discretion for any reason including suitability provided it is not arbitrary or discriminatory pursuant to the Human Rights Code or in bad faith. - (7) "Child" wherever the word "child" is used in this agreement, it shall be deemed to include a ward of the Director of Child Protection, or a child of a spouse. - (8) "Spouse" includes common-law individuals who have resided together for more than one year. - (9) "Day of rest" means a day other than a paid holiday on which an employee is not ordinarily required to perform the duties of their position.
+This does not include employees on a leave of absence. - (10) "Layoff" means the loss of hours due to a shortage of work, reorganization, closure or other material change in the organization. - (11) "Leave of absence with pay" means to be absent from duty with permission and with pay. - (12) "Leave of absence without pay" means to be absent from duty with permission but without pay. - (13) "Normal days pay" means average day's pay as defined and described in the Employment Standards Act - (14) "Shift" means a period of scheduled straight-time working hours on a scheduled workday. - (15) "Union" means the B.C.
+Government and Service Employees' Union (BCGEU). - (16) "Work or worked" (except for probationary employees), means paid hours of work, forced early out and leaves where compensation is paid by the Employer pursuant to this agreement (such as bereavement leave, vacations, WCB, sick leave and paid holidays).